Tirbo06/Algothon-BlackRock-2019/README.md

 # Algothon-BlackRock-2019

-Risk-premia enhanced with graph-theory, tensors and XGBoost
+Risk-premia strategies enhanced with graph-theory, tensors and XGBoost